 What we recommend: Ask personal questions that only your family members would know the answer.
 Ask for a call back number.
-Contact your grandchild (or other family members) to ask the whereabouts of alleged caller in an attempt to validate.
+Contact your grandchild (or other family members) to ask the whereabouts of an alleged caller in an attempt to validate.

-Home Repair scam:
+Home Repair Scam

 How it works: A stranger knocks on your door (UNINVITED) and advises they noticed you needed a new roof, driveway, mulch, etc. This individual will offer you “the best deal” and offer to get started right away.
 You pay this person up from BEFORE any work is completed.
 The work is never done.

 What we recommend: Never entertain a salesman who comes to your home uninvited.
 Simply ask for a business card and ask them to leave.
 Never pay anyone for work that has yet to be completed.
 Do not sign any contracts/paperwork without showing it to a trusted family member or friend first.